|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 This tossed green salad with fresh mango and basil dressing is entirely scrumptious.
-The texture is light and flavorful - great as a side dish with nearly any meal.
-It can also be made into a dinner or lunch salad by tossing in with scallops or tofu.
-And you don't need to worry about the 'ripeness' of the mango - anywhere from semi-ripe to fully ripe will work, as sweet-sour flavors work beautifully with Thai food.
-Many thanks to my good friend Peco and also to Chiro, her cooking assistant, for this delicious recipe!
+The texture is light and flavorful–great as a side dish with nearly any meal.
+It can also be made into a dinner or lunch salad by tossing in shrimp, scallops, or tofu.
+And you don't need to worry about the ripeness of the mango–anywhere from semi-ripe to fully ripe will work, as sweet-sour flavors work beautifully with Thai food.

 - 4 cups lettuce (or a combination of mixed greens enough for 2 people)